Monday, June 19, 2023

 Here we have Collateral Damage.
 This mask by Dave, and many others, were featured at the gallery, Lava, in Greenfield, Massachusetts.

-This is The Ghost Of Christmas Past.
+This above is The Ghost Of Christmas Past.

-David's fiction is equally amibiguous, funny, and charming.
+David's fiction is equally amibiguous, irreverent, and charming.
 His book The Wayside Pulpit is a collection of fables and tales that are deceptively simple, and invite multiple readings.
 He calls them urban folk tales.

 He's edited an anthology, Street Sighns, which features different voices and more urban folk tales, though based specifically in the city of Worcester, Massachusetts and rendered in poems, short fiction, and hybrid forms.

-His book Congress Alley is about the artist community in Worcester during the years 1966 and '67.
+His book, Congress Alley is about the artist community in Worcester during the years 1966 and '67.

-Lastly, David has been a disc jockey for many years, working at WCUW in Worcester, and WUMD at the University of Massachusetts at Dartmouth.
-He's a student of world music, jazz, rock, blues, folk, you name it.
+David has been a disc jockey for many years, working at WCUW in Worcester, and WUMD at the University of Massachusetts at Dartmouth.

 No comments: